 This page shows various 1D, 2D and 3D molecular descriptors of the chemical computed using PaDEL.
 This table can be downloaded by selecting the download option at the bottom of the page.

-This page shows the presence of chemicals in exposome-relevant databases such as DEDuCT for identifying endocrine disrupting chemicals (EDCs), NeurotoxKb for identifying neurotoxicants, and ViCEKb for vitiligo-triggering chemicals.
+This page shows the presence of chemicals in exposome-relevant databases such as DEDuCT for identifying potential endocrine disrupting chemicals (EDCs), NeurotoxKb for identifying potential neurotoxicants, and ViCEKb for potential vitiligo-triggering chemicals.
+This page also provides the harmonised classifications associated with the chemical based on the Classification, Labelling and Packaging (CLP) Regulation (Regulation (EC) No 1272/2008) in the EU.
+These classifications were last obtained from the ECHA Chemicals Database on 7 June 2026.
 This page also provides information on associated hazards such as carcinogenicity obtained from International Agency for Research on Cancer (IARC) monographs, The United States National Toxicology Program's (NTP) Integrated Chemical Envoronment (ICE) datasets on skin irritation, REACH Dossier information on active skin/eye irritants/corrosives and active skin sensitizers, and finally the list of active and inactive skin sensitizers compiled from various resource by Golden et al., 2023

-This page contains information on the coverage of TICToK chemicals in different cosmetics-relevant regulations and guidelines.
+This page contains information on the coverage of TICToK chemicals in different regulations and guidelines.

-This page shows the various Adverse Outcome Pathways (AOPs) from AOP-Wiki, associated with the chemical, providing insights into potential mechanisms of toxicities.
-The associated AOPs are categorized based on the Level of Relevance which is defined as follows:
+This page shows the various Adverse Outcome Pathways (AOPs) from AOP-Wiki associated with the chemical, providing insights into potential mechanisms of toxicity.
+The associated AOPs are categorized based on the Level of Relevance, which is defined as follows:

 This page contains information on the ToxCast endpoints obtained from ToxCast invitrodb v4.2.
 The endpoints are categorized based on the intended target types such as RNA, Protein, Molecular Messengers, Pathway, Cellular and Extracellular.
 For more information regarding the assay endpoints, refer to the 'ToxCast Endpoint' file on the DOWNLOAD page.

-TICToK is a database of tattoo ink chemicals compiled from different regulatory resources.
-The authors are not liable for any inaccuracies or omissions of any chemicals in this resource.
+TICToK is a knowledgebase of chemicals found in tattoo inks, compiled from publicly available regulatory and scientific resources.
+The chemical classifications presented in this knowledgebase are derived from multiple publicly available resources and are provided solely for informational purposes, and they are neither authoritative nor binding.
+The chemical-AOP mappings compiled in this knowledgebase serve as plausible hypotheses for research, and further experimental validation is required to definitively establish these potential toxicity mechanisms.
+The authors bear no responsibility for any errors, omissions, or inconsistencies originating from these external sources.
+Users are advised to exercise independent judgment when interpreting chemical classifications and any other data provided in this resource.
 Importantly, our sole goal to build this resource on tattoo ink chemicals is to enable future basic research on this topic, and it does not necessarily reflect the views or objectives of our employers or funders.